Space Research and Observation Technologies

 Observation and Measuring Systems

-The group develops methodology to study atmopheric phenomena such as precipitation, convection and wind especially by applications of weather radar measurements.
+The group develops methodologies to study atmospheric phenomena such as precipitation, convection and wind especially by applications of weather radar measurements.
 The dual-polarization radars of the Finnish Meteorological Institute can be used to differentiate between different phases of precipitation such as water rain, snow, and hail.
-Further, special natural phenomena such as flocks of migratory birds, kaleidoscopes of butterflies, or insect swarms can be indentified.
+Further, special natural phenomena such as flocks of migratory birds, kaleidoscopes of butterflies, or insect swarms can be identified.
 The group is developing new radar based methods for precipitation nowcasting.

 Planetary Research and Space Technology